elashish14/blog/content/email-on-your-own-domain.md

 Tags: Software, Internet
 Slug: email-on-your-own-domain

-It has long been a priority of mine to migrate my email addresses to my on domain name.
-My reasons for doing this are quite numerous.
+It has long been a priority of mine to migrate my email addresses to my own domain name.
+My reasons for doing this are quite numerous:

 1. Email is probably our most intimate form of communication, and I am growing increasingly uncomfortable about using external services like